Graphic designers used to primarily work with print, designing attractive posters, flyers, and logos.

-Some positions require graphic designers have coding skills such as a web designer.
+Some positions require graphic designers to have coding skills such as web designers.

-In this post, we’ll look at the factors that determine the necessity of coding in graphic design.
+In this post, we’ll look at how important knowing how to code is in graphic design.

 Front-end development deals with the visible elements of the website or app.
 The user interface or things that the people can see and interact with.

-Back-end development deals with data, databases, APIs, servers, and other things too complicated for me and you to understand.
+Back-end development deals with data, databases, APIs, servers, and other things too complicated for you and me to understand.

 CSS stands for cascading style sheets and is used to style the elements of the website you created in HTML.